Team Project

 • miro the visual collaboration platform

-Finally, always bear in mind that the main objective of this course project is to identify complex social issues in smart cities and to propose solutions to them.
+Finally, always bear in mind that the main objective of this course project is to identify social-based issues in smart cities and to propose solutions to them.
 Techniques in data science and communication are the means, not the ends.
-Think about how to apply those techniques in your project topic, and clearly articulate your case and present your prototype.
+Think about how to apply those techniques to complete a proof-of-concept system prototype for your project topic, and clearly articulate and defend your case.